By Holly Reisem Hanna

 Integrate Your Schedule:

-Whether you’re used to working around your child’s nap-time, day-care provider, or nanny, when your child starts school, you’ll have to come up with a totally new plan.
+Whether you're used to working around your child's naptime, day-care provider, or nanny, when your child starts school, you'll have to come up with an entirely new plan.
 Depending on your work situation, you may need to apply for after-school care or rearrange your work hours.
 I suggest adding all of the days that your child has off of school to your business calendar.
-This will allow you to plan for what days you can schedule meetings and important calls, and when you may need to take the day off.
-By knowing your child’s schedule in advance, it will save you the headache of rearranging your schedule at the last minute.
-It’s also a good time to look at alternative care options, if you know that your work schedule isn’t flexible.
+This will allow you to plan ahead for what days you can schedule meetings and important calls, and when you may need to take the day off.
+By knowing your child's schedule in advance, it will save you the headache of rearranging your schedule at the last minute.
+It's also a good time to look at alternative care options if you know that your work schedule isn't flexible.

 Reestablish Your Goals:

 What tips do you have for making the back to school transition easy?
-As a work at home mom, do you find it more difficult to manage your schedule in the summer or school year?
+As a work at home mom, do you find it harder to manage your schedule in the summer or school year?